 In Kentucky, most cases involving alleged child abuse are called DNA actions, which stands for Dependency, Neglect or Abuse.
 Allegations of child abuse or neglect are extremely serious.
 They can result in the removal of your child from your home, cessation of your parental rights and criminal charges.

-If you face charges relating to child abuse or neglect, or if you are contemplating filing charges against someone else, contact Hoffman Walker & Smith immediately to schedule a consultation.
+If you face charges relating to child abuse or neglect, or if you are contemplating filing charges against someone else, contact Hoffman Walker & Knauf immediately to schedule a consultation.

 A case of abuse can arise when a parent or custodian either emotionally or physically injures the child, or that parent or custodian allows another person to emotionally or physically injure the child.
 Neglect or dependency cases involve a parent or custodian who doesn’t care for the child adequately.